PETRIE, WILLIAM SCOTT

 The following voyage of ‘Windward Ho’, which departed Suva on 5 July 1883 for the New Hebrides, with Government Agent T Fitzpatrick on board, returned by all accounts on 3 October 1883 without incident.

 ‘One of the recruits appeared suddenly to be seized with a frenzy and attacked all hands with a butcher’s cleaver seriously wounding eight or ten men.
 The deck of the vessel was described as looking like the floor of a slaughterhouse.
 Seeing Petrie and his weapon the man took refuge in the hold and though wounded was armed with poison arrows and spears and considered dangerous.
 After consulting the Government Agent (T Fitzpatrick) on board, the Boat-steer was ordered to disable him with a rifle shot, through a hole bored in the bulkhead.
 He was hit in the shoulder and died two days later, whether from the shot or wounds received in the melee, is not clear.
 Testimonies were given to Captain Petrie’s humane conduct and extreme care of the dying and wounded during the investigation that followed.
 In court the Government Agent stated his belief that it was necessary for the general safety of all on board that this man be shot.
-The Chief Judicial Commissioner of Fiji, Sir Henry Wrenfordsley, considering those who had been wounded and the sixty persons placed in extreme peril, concluded the act was justifiable and acquitted the accused.’
+Sir Henry Wrenfordsley, considering those who had been wounded and the sixty persons placed in extreme peril, concluded the act was justifiable and acquitted the accused.’

 I add a brief, but important, historical aside about the Intercolonial Convention that was held in Sydney in November and December 1883.
 William Petrie along with over 170 prominent colonists (a veritable who’s who of Fiji’s nascent business community), in expressing their dissatisfaction about the way the Colony was being administered, sought to be included in any federation of Australian colonies that was being considered by the delegates to the Convention, which interestingly also included the Premier and Colonial Treasurer of New Zealand.
 The ‘Memorial’ as it was styled, but better described as a petition, is an interesting read and among the many grievances was one ‘that your Majesty’s subjects in this Colony are discontented and grieved that all right of being represented or heard in the Councils of this colony is denied to them, and that they have no voice in the administration of the colony, the enactments of its laws, or the public expenditure.’
 Perhaps no one should be surprised that the petition failed!

-Some context is appropriate regarding the two New Zealand built vessels, the ‘Winifred’ and the ‘Meg Merillies’ mentioned above.
-Both the 79-ton wooden schooner ‘Winifred’ and 135-ton wooden brigantine ‘Meg Merillies’ plied many of the same routes as the ‘Windward Ho’ and were, for a time, under the command of John Meredith.
+Some context is appropriate regarding the two New Zealand built vessels, the ‘Winifred’ and the ‘Meg Merrilies’ mentioned above.
+Both the 79-ton wooden schooner ‘Winifred’ and 135-ton wooden brigantine ‘Meg Merrilies’ plied many of the same routes as the ‘Windward Ho’ and were, for a time, under the command of John Meredith.
 Meredith secured his various seaman’s tickets in Sydney (Master’s Certificate of Competency issued on 30 January 1877) and spent several years working in Australian coastal waters servicing ports like Maryborough, Queensland where he would have met many of the crews and Masters of labour recruiting vessels, including some from Fiji.
 There is little doubt that Petrie and Meredith were known to each other.

 The Melbourne Argus of 17 January 1885 reported that ‘the schooner Winifred has been in the Fiji trade for over six years, during which time she has recruited 1,500 men and returned about 1,000.
 No case of mortality has ever occurred among her people and no complaint has ever been lodged against her.
 She has been sailed by several Masters, but for over half the time by John Meredith, who was formally in government service of Fiji and to whose good character testimony is borne by Bishop Selwyn and the captains of several of Her Majesty’s ships of war for whom he has repeatedly acted as guide and interpreter.
 The Winifred has always filled up well, because the vessel and the captain are so well known, and she has regularly made three trips every year returning with her full complement.’
 Apparently on her last voyage she sailed under a new arms prohibition and returned little more than half full.
 Meredith discovered that Queensland vessels were trading not with Tower muskets, as formerly permitted by Fiji, but with Snyder rifles.
 The Argus continues ‘realising how thoroughly Fiji had been handicapped, the agents of the Winifred had withdrawn her from the trade.
-There are now but two vessels recruiting for Fiji exclusive of one in which the Government has since placed Captain Meredith (the ‘Meg Merillies’) and dispatched him to recruit labourers for government service.’
+There are now but two vessels recruiting for Fiji exclusive of one in which the Government has since placed Captain Meredith (the ‘Meg Merrilies’) and dispatched him to recruit labourers for government service.’
 A similar piece appeared in the Auckland Star of 4 December 1884.

 These reports explain why, throughout the 1880’s, the Colonial Government seems to have been more favourably disposed towards Meredith for their commissions, rather than some other sea captains.

 It has also been difficult to piece together what William did after the trial in February 1884.
 It appears likely that the owner, George McEvoy, continued to accept charters until the ‘Windward Ho’ sailed for Sydney, arriving on 24 November 1884, when she was offered for sale by McEvoy, now of Melbourne and formerly of Cicia.
-The ‘Windward Ho’ was purchased by Donald McLeod during a visit to Sydney in 1885 around the time he divested himself of his interest in the French New Hebrides Company.
+The ‘Windward Ho’ was purchased by the notorious labour trader Donald McLeod during a visit to Sydney in 1885 around the time he divested himself of his interest in the French New Hebrides Company.

 The Petrie family moved to Suva from Levuka in 1887 and we can only conclude that William continued his maritime exploits until his health deteriorated.